 Provider guarantees equipment, work and materials for one year and supplies necessary follow-up evaluation to ensure optimum usability.
 Provider ensures a licensed Occupational Therapist, Physical Therapist, Speech/Language Pathologist or Rehabilitation Engineer evaluates need and individually customizes any equipment as needed.

-Entity Responsible for Verification: Oklahoma Health Care Authority Frequency of Verification: Annually
+Verification of Provider Qualifications Entity Responsible for Verification: Oklahoma Health Care Authority Frequency of Verification: Annually

 C-1: Summary of Services Covered (2 of 2)